mongodb/vault-plugin-secrets-mongodbatlas/website/source/api/secret/databases/mongodbatlas.html.md

 ## Statements

-Statements are configured during role creation and are used by the plugin to determine what is sent to the database on user creation, renewing, and revocation.
-For more information on configuring roles see the [Role API](/api/secret/databases/index.html#create-role) in the database secrets engine docs.
+Statements are configured during Vault role creation and are used by the plugin to determine what is sent to MongoDB Atlas upon user creation, renewal, and revocation.
+For more information on configuring roles see the [Role API](/api/secret/databases/index.html#create-role) in the Database Secrets Engine docs.

 ### Parameters